🕰️ Est. reading time: 2 minutes

 We reverse engineer a solution to fit a problem.

-We hold an idea like a treasure chest, worrying we won’t find something better than our first thought.
 The d.school’s creative director, Scott Doorley, says, “Not only do we love to grab the first treasure we find, we’d even like to lug our own treasure chest, drop it in the water, and pretend we found it there.”1

 “If you’re creating something new to the world, you will definitely have to wrestle with ambiguity at some point.
 Engaging ambiguity isn’t a choice; it’s inherent in the process of getting to any great outcome.”